Research: Future Scheduler Architecture

 Linux NO_HZ and CPU isolation reinforce that tick suppression is not one feature.
 Idle tickless is a timer cleanup.
 Full-nohz is an isolation contract that also needs housekeeping CPUs, accounting, timer migration, deferred work placement, and revocation latency policy.

-- realtime islands may use nohz only after admission proves that unrelated work, IRQs, deferred frees, and timers are excluded or bounded.
+- realtime island nohz after admission proves unrelated work, IRQs, deferred frees, and timers are excluded or bounded.

 Pluggable and User-Space Policy